Introduction [1/10]

 Exercise:

-A way of separating the results would be to print out some empty space in between.
+A way of separating the results would be to add some space between the numbers.

 Exercises: